-Even with the dangers of asbestos-related diseases, the product has been frequently utilized around the world, and asbestos is considered to be incorporated in most structures built before the 1980s.
-Many developing countries continue to encourage asbestos use as a building material, and asbestos mining continues.
-The leading producer Russia was estimated to have produce 790,000 tons of Asbestos in 2020.
+Despite the dangers of asbestos-related diseases, the product has been frequently utilized around the world, and asbestos is considered to be incorporated in most structures built before the 1980s.
+Many developing countries continue to encourage asbestos use as a building material, and asbestos mining continues, with leading producer Russia expecting to produce 790,000 tons in 2020.

 Breathing is the most common way for asbestos fibers to penetrate the skin.
 Asbestos-containing material is only considered hazardous if it releases particles or fragments into the air, which can be ingested or swallowed.
 Many fibers will only become trapped in the mucosal membranes of the nose and throat, where they can be removed, but some of them travel deep into the lungs or into the digestive tract if eaten.
 The fibers might cause health problems once they are lodged in the body.